August 17, 2015

 - Land and temporary shelter application

-Those with acreage, barns, or paddocks can help save horses by housing them on your property for a predetermined amount of time.
+If you have acreage, barns or paddocks, you can help save horses by housing them on your property for a predetermined amount of time.
 We will negotiate cost of feed and care with landowners.

 We will review your application and contact you regarding your interest in the program.
 When a need arises, we can contact you with information about any rescue in your area, and ask what you might be able to provide at that time.

-Roy Halladay, star pitcher for the Philadelphia Phillies, and his wife Brandy adopted a horse from an HSUS raid in 2010.
+Roy Halladay, former star pitcher for the Philadelphia Phillies, and his wife, Brandy, adopted a horse from an HSUS raid in 2010.
 Their passion to help horses has only increased, and the Safe Stalls program is spearheaded by The Humane Society of the United States and The Halladay Family Foundation.

 If you have questions about the Safe Stalls program after reading this page and the information in our applications, please email us.